Re-discover body's innate intelligence.

 What is FightNOT

-We tend to go through life fighting and worse yet, wanting to fight.
+Are you not conditioned to go through life fighting and worse yet, wanting to fight?
+I certainly am.
 Remember Don Quixote?

 Paraphrasing Neo - I fight because I choose to.